pachyderm/pachyderm/doc/reference/pipeline_spec.md

 jobs to process them.
 Input is a recursive type, there are multiple different kinds of inputs which can be combined together.
-The `input` object is a container for the different input types with a field for each, only one of these fields be set for any insantiation of the object.
+The `input` object is a container for the different input types with a field for each, only one of these fields be set for any instantiation of the object.

 ```
 {